AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 The Adobe Commerce on cloud infrastructure solution uses CDN providers to speed page-load time, cache content, and instantly purge outdated content.
 These providers are also responsible for security issues directly related to or affecting their CDN, and for defining and maintaining CDN WAF rules.

-## Security responsibilities chart
+## Security responsibilities summary

+>[!BEGINSHADEBOX]

-The following chart uses the RACI model (R — Responsible, A — Accountable, C — Consulted, I — Informed) to visually depict each party in the ecosystem's security responsibilities concerning the Adobe Commerce on cloud infrastructure shared responsibility security and operational model:
+The following summary table uses the RACI model to visually depict the security responsibilities for the parties covered by the Adobe Commerce on cloud infrastructure shared responsibility security and operational model—Adobe, Merchant, and Cloud service provider.

+**R** — Responsible
+**A** — Accountable
+**C** — Consulted
+**I** — Informed

+>[!ENDSHADEBOX]

 <table>
 <thead>